andreatin/Wordle/README.md

 - [x] User can select "alien wordle", causing the goal word to change after each guess

-The following **optional** features are implemented:

-- [ ] App displays a reset button on the top left to reset the game (but make no changes to the settings)

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough

 [Wordel Part 2]](https://www.loom.com/share/d3ab9589a06342b8bb992acf628c3f49) .

-## Notes

-Biggest challenge was in step 2 when the casting had to be done between a String and the required String from the enum.
-There was some weird syntax with the hint of the project page on the codepath portal but using some trial and error, I was ablet to get it done.

 ## License